davdar/maam/writeup/pldi15.markdown

 In this paper, we propose an alternative approach to structuring and implementing program analysis.
 We propose to use concrete interpreters in monadic style.
 As we show, classical program abstractions can be embodied as language-independent monads.
-Moveover, these abstractions can be written as monad transformers, thereby allowing their composition to achieve new forms of analysis.
+Moreover, these abstractions can be written as monad transformers, thereby allowing their composition to achieve new forms of analysis.
 Most significantly, these monad transformers can be proved sound once and for all.
 Abstract interpreters, which take the form of monad